arturmpinho/coffeeinsider/README.md

 * Easy navigation.
 * Reliable information.
 * Immeadiate feedback on data inputs and/or submissions.
-* Good responsiveness across multiple devices.
+* Good responsiveness across multiple devices and browsers.

 #### **Expectations**
 * Gracious feedback handling an error.